Client-Centric vs. Investment-Centric Marketing at Asset Management Firms

 So Where Do You Start?

-When you’re trying to do the hard work of figuring out who your customer is and crafting your message, where do you start?
+When you’re trying to figure out who your customer is and craft your client-centric message, where do you start?
 CEO of Sondhelm Partners, Dan Sondhelm, recommends letting your situation and goals drive your priorities.
 He said, “It depends on your circumstances.
 If you’re a $50B shop, you need new messaging and don’t know who your customers are, you might want to start by figuring out who your customers are.
 But if you’re a $500M shop with friends and family money, then you probably want to start with the messaging.
 It all depends on your overall goals and where you want to be in 5 years.
 Map out a strategic plan and be disciplined about executing.”

 Want to know how firms are achieving both customer-centricity and compliance?
 Check out this On-Demand Webinar: The Sales Success Formula in Financial Services — Blending Customization & Compliance